fablabbcn/smartcitizen-docs/docs/Components/sensors/performance.md

 ## CO2 NDIR Sensor

+!!! info "Version"
+    This sensor is supported from V2.1 onwards

 Done with a CO2 NDIR sensor from Sensirion's SCD30[^9].
 The sensor also features a Sensition SHT31 for T/H measurements and can be connected to the I2C bus via the auxiliary grove port.

 * CO2 measurement range: 0 - 40'000 ppm